patlucey/patlucey/README.md

   - Developed statistical models to quantify environmental impacts on wildlife
 - Exploring the relationship between temperature and trip duration with Citibike data
   - Wrote code that queried and aggregated big data
-  - Created a spline regression model that examines the relationship between trip duration in regards to temperature and time of day.
+  - Created a spline regression model that examines the relationship between trip duration in regards to temperature and time of day

 ## 📫 How to reach me:
 - Email: patolucey@gmail.com